Harsh-Koundal/Harsh-Koundal/README.md

 ## About

-**Software Development Engineer ** with experience in **production-grade backend systems, full-stack web applications, and Linux-based environments**.
+**Software Engineer** with experience in **production-grade backend systems, full-stack web applications, and Linux-based environments**.
 Focused on **reliable APIs, system workflows, performance optimization, and scalable engineering practices**.

 ---